AngelicaWisnes/RoboRally_Game_Project/Deliverables/Mandatory2.md

   * The teamwork and planning
   * Getting the project going and having a program that works as anticipated
 * What didn’t work as expected:
-  * We had some problem with git
-* What didn’t work at all:
+  * We had some problem with getting the program to run on all of our computers because of a problem with the mvn-app.iml file.
+We solved the problem by adding the file to .gitignore.
 * New activities or tools for next exercise:
   * Create the card-class